martincalsyn/Molarity/README.md

 ## Status

 Nothing works.
+Really.
+There is nothing useful here yet.
-Extremely early days here.
-Mostly just working out core protocol and service design elements.
+It is extremely early days here.
+I am mostly just working out infrastructure and platform abstraction issues and designing the core protocol and service elements.
+It may never get past that stage, because I do have a day job and a short attention span.

 ## Example services